-We start The Great Loop from Washington DC next month and had planned to arrive three weeks ago, so just getting here feels like a big accomplishment.
-We slipped the lines at Colonial Beach in a slight breeze last Friday and cruised pretty easily, although the tide and winds kept us at about 6 knots.
+We start The Great Loop from Washington D.C. next month and had planned to arrive three weeks ago, so just getting here feels like a big accomplishment.
+We slipped the lines at Colonial Beach in a slight breeze last Friday and cruised pretty easily, although the tide and winds kept us at about six knots.
 For perspective, that’s about half the speed of a school zone.
-Pretty dang slow, but we are all about smelling the roses, right?
+Pretty dang slow, but we’re all about smelling the roses, right?

-At the confluence of the Potomac and the Anacostia, we took a right, passed under the Frederick Douglass Bridge and found our slip at The Yards.
+At the confluence of the Potomac and the Anacostia, we took a hard right, passed under the Frederick Douglass Bridge, and found our slip at The Yards.
 Of course, a day without a problem is, well, pretty dang unlikely.
 When we plugged into shore power, we tripped the marina GFI.
 After some quick elimination we discovered that our battery charger is leaking AC current in an amount greater than the trip threshold of newer marinas.
 That’s a concern.
-Unfortunately the guys who know our boat the best are not waiting around next door.
-They are hours away and busy.
+Unfortunately the guys who know our boat the best aren’t waiting around next door.
+They’re hours away and busy.
 Nobody can recommend any local marine electricians.
-At least we can survive with the generator until help arrives.
+We can survive with the generator until help arrives, but still.

 We squared things away our first night just before the Nationals baseball game started, and listened to the Anthem from our back porch.
 The Washington Navy Yard is about 200 yards away so we also get the Anthem every morning at 8 a.m.
 (And yes, we did give up on using military time.)

 On Sunday, Jim Blomo arrived after visiting his daughter at William & Mary.
 He not only was the last to see us off in Arizona but also our first guest.
-Because we are great hosts, Blomo enjoyed a not-yet-set-up boat, no shore power, and a trip to a sketchy Home Depot.
-On his last morning we had a fantastic breakfast next to a liquor store that featured Wyoming Whiskey, which is distilled in Kirby, Wyoming by our old friends Brad and Kate Mead.
+Because we’re great hosts, Blomo enjoyed a not-yet-set-up boat, no shore power, and a trip to a sketchy Home Depot.
+On his last morning, however, we had a fantastic breakfast at Ted’s Bulletin next to a liquor store that featured Wyoming Whiskey, which is distilled in Kirby, Wyoming by our old friends Brad and Kate Mead.

 We brought with us from Arizona what at the time seemed like an aggressively small amount of stuff.
-Now that we are living in a tiny house, however, it’s clear that we still will be leaving the DC storage unit pretty full.
+Now that we’re living in a tiny house, however, it’s clear that we still will be leaving the D.C. storage unit packed to the top.
 There just isn’t room for everything that we thought would be essential.

 Mallory spent the night with us and found her bed comfortable but not quite big enough to accommodate a person and a dog.
 We can’t wait for her and Shannon stay for a while.

 The electrician is supposed to resolve the charger issue on Saturday, and the electronics guy is supposed to set up the KVH dome so we can access DirectTV next week.
-Maybe by then we will have jammed everything into place and will start to feel settled.
+Maybe by then we’ll have jammed everything into place and will start to feel settled.